 Inviting visitors

 Churches are places of history, faith, and community, yet many people may not know they are welcome to explore them.
-Our Inviting Visitors campaign aims to help churches across the Diocese of Canterbury open their doors wider and create meaningful connections with visitors.
-Over ten churches have signed up to be involved with this year’s Pilot and the campaign will be rolled out more widely in 2026.
+Our Inviting Visitors initiative helps churches across the Diocese of Canterbury to open their doors wider to a variety of visitors including tourists, heritage enthusiasts, and families, offering a space for reflection, discovery, and connection.

 Guidance